CMCD1996/Portfolio/_posts/2021-02-13-book-review-better.md

 ---
 layout: post
-title: "Book Review IX: Better - A Surgeon's Notes on Performance by Atul Gawande (Review in Progress) "
+title: "Better - A Surgeon's Notes on Performance by Atul Gawande (Review in Progress) "
 ---

 This entry is a continuation of my book review series.
 The series documents a brief overview of each book, 3-5 lessons learned and a reflection on how these lessons apply to personal, professional, and societal contexts.

 ### Overview

 To be continued

 ### Lessons

 To be continued

 ### Reflections

 To be continued